 - improved sharpness when used at wide apertures,

 While these might seem like incremental improvements, for some photographers these changes will add up to make this lens an obvious upgrade.
 For other photographers, the mk1 version will remain their workhorse lens.
 For photographers that are working in low light, and would need the improved sharpness and contrast at wide apertures, and would need the more aggressive stabilization, the Canon 70-200mm f2.8L IS II will be a compelling lens.

-If you would like to purchase this lens, it is available from B&H at this link:
+If you would like to buy this lens, it is available from Amazon via this affiliate link: